El Santuari

 Frequently Asked Questions

-What certification do I need to dive El Santuari?
+What certification do I need for El Santuari?

-Advanced Open Water (AOW) recommended.
-Open Water divers can stay at the 13m walkway level but will miss the main highlights at 26m.
+Advanced Open Water recommended.
+Open Water divers can stay at the 13m walkway level, but the seahorses, scorpionfish, and best marine life concentrate at 26m.
+Nitrox extends your time at the bottom level significantly.

 Log your dives